Working with SI-units¶

 print(f"data type = {type(ps)}")

-Currently, indexing into an array only works for arrays of dimension one.
+.
+For example, you can index into an array of dimension one.

 [12]: